Shooting and Maintaining a

 If you are shooting a rifled flintlock, you can shoot elongated bullets that have several advantages over a round ball.
 The elongated bullet is heavier for its diameter giving it two big advantages over a round ball.
 First, an elongated bullet has what is called a better ballistic coefficient.
 This translates into a bullet that can travel further and retain more of its initial velocity and energy than a round ball.
 In other words, the elongated bullet is much more effective at a longer range.
 A second advantage of an elongated bullet is what is called improved sectional density and that translates into improved penetration of the bullet so that even a bullet that has slowed down at long range can penetrate deeply into a target and kill it.
 Round balls have terrible ballistic coefficients and terrible sectional density and loose their energy and ability to penetrate rather quickly, especially in calibers under .57.
 Smaller round balls are generally only effective out to ranges of 50 yards or less even when shot from rifles.

 Elongated rifle bullets can be of two types.
 The first is a soft bullet that is started in the barrel under force so that it "engraves" into the rifling and thus fits the bore perfectly.
 A good example of the engraved bullet is the REAL bullet.
-The other kind of bullet commonly used with rifles is the saboted pistol bullet where a smaller caliber modern hollow point pistol bullet is embedded in a plastic carrier that fits the bore and spins the bullet up as it is shot out.
-The problem with saboted bullets is they must be shorter and lighter than a full sized engraved bullet, your rifle's barrel must have a very fast twist and many people aren't happy with the sabot bullet's accuracy (or cost).
+The other kind of bullet commonly used with rifles is the saboted pistol bullet where a smaller caliber modern hollow point pistol bullet is embedded in a plastic carrier (a sabot pronounced 'saboo') that fits the bore and spins the bullet up as it is shot out.
+The problem with saboted bullets is they must be shorter and lighter than a full sized engraved bullet, your rifle's barrel must have a very fast twist and many people aren't happy with the sabot bullet's accuracy (or cost) and then there's the plastic that builds up in the rifling.
 Of course, there are Minie bullets too, but they are seldom used for hunting because their rear skirts tend to get blown out under heavy loads.

 Then there is the question of the metal that goes into a bullet.
-The traditional bullet metal is pure lead, but in more and more places it is illegal to hunt with lead bullets.
-An advantage of the sabot is that it can carry a lead free copper bullet.
+The traditional bullet metal is pure lead, but in more and in more places around the country it is illegal to hunt with lead bullets.
+An advantage of the sabot is that it can carry a lead-free copper bullet.
 Of course, the lighter copper sabot bullets have poor sectional density (penetration) and poor ballistic coefficients (poor long range performance), but they are effective and legal.
 For smoothbore shooting, nothing but round balls will work, so hunting with lead-free bullets hasn't been an option for me, but perhaps that is about to change.

 Just lately I bought two pounds of a bullet alloy that is lead free and should be legal anywhere where there are lead restrictions.
 I have already cast and shot some round balls for my .69 smoothbore, but because my bullet mold is a bit too big, the fit it very tight.
 The reason the fit is so tight is because the lead free metal is an alloy of tin and bismuth, but unlike lead, it does not shrink when it cools after being molded.
 I have a round steel punch that works wonderfully as a bullet sizer and I've used it to shave off a "belt" that allows the ball go down the bore more easily.